dart-lang/pub-dev/doc/search-index.md

 The text match score will then be either used directly (`SearchOrder.text`) or it will be combined with other scores (see: combined ranking).

+### API/dartdoc match

+The `pkg/pub_dartdoc` package is an extended `dartdoc` tool that extracts additional information about the source code:
+- The public API symbols (libraries, methods, classes, fields) and their locations.
+- The documentation for such symbols.

+The symbols are grouped into libraries (top-level methods) and classes (and their fields and methods).
+Each group has a unique URL pointing to the generated documentation page.

+There is a sub-index for such pages and their documentation content.
+On text matching, the index will collect the pages independently from their packages, and they will be aggregated: 3 pages per package, keeping the maximum score for each package.

+These results will then be merged with the results of name, description and readme indexes.

 ### Combined ranking

 When combining multiple scores (e.g. overall \[+ text match score]),